Nancypatel1103/ComplianceClient/ha-Backup-node/backup-node.md

     ![image-43](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/dd7c7691-431b-48e7-aa58-4c8d5be78c05)

-48. turn off the master node  check the status of backup node.
+48. turn off the master node  and check the status of the backup node.
 When we turn off the master node, everything will be moved to the backup node.
 When we turn on the master node, it will move to the master node and the place of master/backup will be replaced by backup/backup.

     ![image-43](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/761f945b-1d27-4102-87e0-341453b1702f)